ramorenov/cyf-election/readme.md

 government to easily register voters into the system, filter out invalid votes and calculate who the winning candidate is.

-The two files you will be working on during this project are the following:
+The three files you will be working on during this project are the following:

 * `election.js` - Contains all of the functions required to carry out the election process.
 From part 2 onwards this file will be modularised into classes.